 - Did you know you can upgrade your meal plan from the one that may be included in your accommodation package?
 You’ll have the option to do this when you accept your accommodation offer.

 - If you exhaust your meal plan, don’t worry!
-You can load cash onto your CSU card to get you through the week.
+You can load cash onto your student card to get you through the week.
 Your Student Services and Amenities Fee (SSAF) also gives you a 10 per cent discount on all transactions.

-How to apply for accommodation at CSU
+How to apply for accommodation at Charles Sturt

 - Make sure you’ve accepted your offer.